junxit/us-congress-bills-119/metadata.md

 - 2025-10-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 221.
 - 2025-10-28 — Senate Committee on Energy and Natural Resources discharged, by petition, pursuant to 5 U.S.C.
 802(c).
 - 2025-10-28 — Senate Committee on Energy and Natural Resources discharged, by petition, pursuant to 5 U.S.C.
 802(c).
+- 2025-10-29 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+54 - 46.
+Record Vote Number: 595.
+- 2025-10-30 — Measure laid before Senate by unanimous consent. (consideration: CR S7842)
+- 2025-10-30 — Message on Senate action sent to the House.
+- 2025-10-30 — Passed Senate without amendment by Yea-Nay Vote.
+52 - 45.
+Record Vote Number: 599. (text: CR S7842)
+- 2025-10-30 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+52 - 45.
+Record Vote Number: 599.